chungchung234/overdo/README.md

 is typical for a Gradle-based Java project and includes a Docker Compose file for MongoDB.

+It now includes a simple JPA-based Task API under `/tasks`.

 ## Branch strategy

 The project follows the branch workflow defined in `codex.yaml`.